 Free Summer Concerts at Eckert's Belleville Farm

-BELLEVILLE, IL (SWI-News.com), May 15, 2018 - Each year as summer rolls around, Eckert's Belleville Farm gears up for another exciting Summer Concert Series.
+BELLEVILLE, IL (SWI-News.com) - Each year as summer rolls around, Eckert's Belleville Farm gears up for another exciting Summer Concert Series.

 The family-owned and operated business is located at 951 South Green Mount Road, less than 30 minutes from St. Louis.
 From Memorial Day weekend through Labor Day weekend, families can enjoy live music at the farm every Friday and Saturday, from 7 pm - 9 pm, and there's no cover charge.